gradle/gradle/design-docs/features/build-platform/README.md

 ## Story - Build platform meta-data can be published to the Gradle plugin portal and consumed from there

 Some organizations or Open Source projects may decide to publish the build platform meta-data to a public binary repository.
 This story aims for extending the `build-system-dev` plugin to publish to the Gradle plugin portal.
-The `buildSystem` definition of a platform will need to allow the consumption from the plugin portal.
+The `buildPlatform` definition of a platform will need to allow the consumption from the plugin portal.

 ### Usage

-    buildSystem {
+    buildPlatform {
         from gradlePluginPortal()
         use id: 'com.company.build.internal', version: '1.8'
     }